Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/asm-active-active/README.md

-# [WORK IN PROGRESS] Active-Active Setup with Anthos Service Mesh
+# Active-Active Setup with Anthos Service Mesh

 ## High Level Workflow
 The following is the high level workflow which you will follow: